isene/astropanel/README.md

 You need to have [Ruby](https://www.ruby-lang.org/en/) installed to use Astropanel.
 You also need to install the latest Ruby Curses library via `gem install curses`.

 Then there are two basic prerequisites needed: `x11-utils` and `xdotool`.
-On Ubuntu these would be installed via `apt-get install x11-utils xdotool`.

-To have the star chart displayed, you need to have `imagemagick` and `w3m` installed.
+To have the star chart displayed, you need to have `imagemagick` and `w3m-img` installed.

 To get all prerequisites installed on Ubuntu:
-`apt-get install ruby-full git libncurses-dev x11-utils xdotool imagemagick w3m`
+`apt-get install ruby-full git libncurses-dev x11-utils xdotool imagemagick w3m-img`

 And on Arch:
-`pacman -S ruby git xorg-xwininfo xdotool imagemagick w3m`
+`pacman -S ruby git xorg-xwininfo xdotool imagemagick w3m-img`

 ## Launching Astropanel
 The first time you launch Astropanel (make astropanel.rb executable; `chmod +x